6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 undervalue your time

-treat your service as a commodity
+treat your service as interchangeable

-If they leave, your schedule becomes healthier.
+If they leave, your diary often becomes healthier.

-Higher prices naturally attract clients who:
+Higher prices attract clients who:

 value professionalism